moccalotto/kaos/_rulebook/main.md

 #### Natural healing
 Complete rest, such as sitting or lying down, for 1 hour will replenish 10 HP.
-Magic users cannot heal naturally if they have cast a spell within the last hour.
+Magic users cannot heal naturally if they have used a power within the last hour.

 ### Actions
-During each round you can take a single action such as move, attack, cast a spell, etc.
+During each round you can take a single action such as move, attack, use a power, etc.
 Below is a list of possible actions.

 #### Surge Actions